Orange Blossom Festival 2014

 2014 Orange Blossom Festival Pop Up Park – Come into our Garden…there will be flowers, secret gateways and you may even see a white rabbit or two.

 This year The Hills Shire Council will once again turn Old Northern Road, Castle Hill into a Pop Up Park-Garden for the Orange Blossom Festival.

 Saturday 13 September

-9am onwards - Jumping Castle, Face Painting, Balloon Artist, Pop Up Library, Yard Games, Acoustic Entertainment, roving entertainment and food stalls.
+9am onwards - Rock Climbing Wall, Face Painting, Balloon Artist, Pop Up Library, Yard Games, Acoustic Entertainment and roving entertainment